paulhighum/collaborating-paul-and-kevin/README.md

 Task 8 Paul and Kevin will both edit and HTML file, adding a recipe in list format.

 Task 9: Kevin will remove a file other than index.html.

+Task 10: Paul will create an array of objects.
+Each object will have a name and age.